vejhawar0/vejhawar0.github.io/_posts/cs161-midterm-grind/2025-03-11-studying-for-midterm.md

 TCB should be protected from tampering by anyone else.
 There should be no one for things outside the TCB to modify the TCB code or state.
 ### Verifiable:
 It should be possible to verify how correct the TCB is.
 Should be simple to make it easy to verify

+## TOCTTOU (Time of Check to Time of Use) Vulnerabilities:
+Using time between function calls to take advantage and create a vulnerability.
+Basically, vulnerability of time instead of space.

+# Chapter 2
+As a note for memory vulnerabilities note the following:

+atoi converts a character string to an integer value printf with no explicit arguments for the location of the format string identifiers, claims that